-What is the Return Project?
+What is the RETURN Project?

 Lots of people put off visiting the dentist until they have a problem.
 Toothache can mean sleepless nights, time off work and a lot of bother.
 Some people even go to their doctor rather than a dentist and can end up needing antibiotics too.

-Health Inequalities
+Addressing Health Inequalities

 Putting off dental visits is more common in poorer areas of the country and is a cause of health inequalities because decayed teeth might need to be taken out rather than just filled when dental treatment is delayed.
 This affects people’s smiles and how confident they feel.